arrayfire/arrayfire/docs/pages/interop_cuda.md

 own kernel and ensure your kernels are complete using `cudaDeviceSynchronize()` (or similar) commands prior to returning control of the memory to ArrayFire:

-1. Add an include for `af/cuda.h` to your project.
+1. Include the 'af/afcuda.h' header in your source code
+2. Use ArrayFire as normal
+3. Ensure any JIT kernels have executed using ``af::eval()`
-2. Instruct ArrayFire to finish operations using af::sync()
+4. Instruct ArrayFire to finish operations using af::sync()
-3. Obtain a device pointer from ArrayFire af::array objects
+5. Obtain device pointers from ArrayFire array objects using
-4. Determine ArrayFire's CUDA stream using afcu::getStream()
+6. Determine ArrayFire's CUDA stream
-5. Set arguments and launch your kernel in ArrayFire's CUDA stream
+7. Set arguments and run your kernel in your custom stream
-6. Ensure CUDA operations have finished using `cudaDeviceSyncronize()` or similar commands.
+8. Ensure CUDA operations have finished using `cudaDeviceSyncronize()` or similar commands.
-7. Return control of af::array memory to ArrayFire
+9. Return control of af::array memory to ArrayFire
-8. Compile your application using `nvcc` with the appropriate paths.
+10. Compile with `nvcc`, linking with the `afcuda` library.

 # Adding ArrayFire to an existing CUDA application